 The Inflation Reduction Act ("IRA") was enacted into law on August 16, 2022.
 Included in the IRA was a provision to implement a 15% corporate alternative minimum tax on corporations whose average annual adjusted financial statement income during the most recently completed three year period exceeds \$1 billion.
 This provision is effective for tax years beginning after December 31, 2022.
-We are in the process of evaluating the provisions of the IRA, but we do not currently believe the IRA will have a material impact on our reported results, cash flows or financial position when it becomes effective.
+We are in the process of evaluating the provisions of the The IRA but we do not currently believe the IRA will have a material impact on our reported results, cash flows, or financial position when it becomes effective. during the period ended March 31, 2024.